QMonkey/monkey-nvim/README.md

-j       Move down one display line (gj), works on wrapped lines k       Move up one display line (gk), works on wrapped lines f       Search 1 char to jump with hints (flash.nvim) F       Search 2 consecutive chars to jump with hints (flash.nvim)
+j       Move down one display line (gj), works on wrapped lines k       Move up one display line (gk), works on wrapped lines f       Search 1 char to jump with hints (flash.nvim) F       Search char with hint positioned at end of match (flash.nvim)
 ```

 The following remaps work in both Insert mode and Command-line mode: